"Empathy is about finding echoes of another person in yourself."

 Empathy

-Empathy is the quality of feeling into another's experience—understanding their emotions and perspective from the inside, not as an observer but as a fellow human being who shares the same nature.
-It is an active, living bridge between two people.
-Sometimes, it even surprises you by revealing emotions in others you never expected to encounter.
+Empathy is feeling into another's experience.
+It means understanding their emotions from the inside, not as an observer but as a fellow human.
+It builds a bridge between two people.
+Sometimes it turns up emotions we never expected to find.

 This is the Healer archetype at maturity.
-The Mature Healer can feel with others—neither drowning in their pain nor walling himself off from it.
+The Mature Healer feels with others.
+He neither drowns in their pain nor walls himself off.
 He walks the line between caring deeply and remaining steady.

 Empathy and the Healer

-The mature Healer stands on two pillars: intuition and empathy.
-Intuition provides the inner knowing—you sense what is needed without being told.
-Empathy provides the bridge—your understanding comes from genuine feeling, not analysis.
+The Mature Healer stands on two pillars: intuition and empathy.
+Intuition provides inner knowing.
+We sense what is needed without being told.
+Empathy provides the bridge.
+Our understanding comes from genuine feeling, not analysis.

-When empathy is mature, you feel your own emotions clearly, which allows you to recognize them in others.
-You remain curious about another's inner world rather than assuming you know.
-Curiosity opens doors that certainty closes, inviting more authentic connection.
+When empathy is mature, we feel our emotions clearly, which lets us recognize them in others.
+We remain curious about another's inner world rather than assuming we know.
+Curiosity opens doors that certainty closes.

 Empathy differs from sympathy.
 Sympathy is feeling for someone.
 Empathy is feeling with someone.
 Sympathy keeps distance.
 Empathy bridges it.